visualboyadvance-m/visualboyadvance-m/README.md

 - Just a guideline, lower clock speeds and Celeron processors may be able to run at full speed on lower settings, and Linux based ARM Operating systems have wider cpu support.

-DirectX June 2010 Redist [Full](https://www.microsoft.com/en-au/download/details.aspx?id=8109) / [Websetup](https://www.microsoft.com/en-au/download/details.aspx?id=35) For Xaudio (Remember to uncheck Bing on the websetup)
+DirectX June 2010 Redist [Full](https://www.microsoft.com/en-au/download/details.aspx?id=8109) / [Websetup](https://www.microsoft.com/en-au/download/details.aspx?id=35) for Xaudio (Remember to uncheck Bing on the websetup)

 ## Building